Did Adam and Eve really exist?

 What is meant by knowledge of good and evil?
 That’s what the Bible teaches.
 To do against God’s will is sin and evil.
 The good is, according to the Bible, to do the will of God.
 Why should not this be known?

 Perhaps the prohibition was a question of something else, that they were tried to remain loyal in the small.
-Adam and Eve were not limited anything other than one tiny command to be followed.
+Adam and Eve were not limited to anything other than one tiny command to be followed.
 Obeying or disobeying this command would settle their future; if they were obedient to God, they would live in paradise – perhaps forever.
 If they did not commit sin, they would not be subject to the consequences of sin i.e. death.

 Gen 3:5 for God knows that in the day you eat it, your eyes will be opened, and you will be like God, knowing good and evil.”
 6 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise [give understanding], she took of the fruit of it, and ate; and she gave some to her husband with her, and he ate.

 Satan realized that man had the need to understand and this is also what Eve had realized; to eat from this tree they would gain more understanding.
-Satan, later known as the “god of this world”, has used this tool until this day.
+Satan, later known as the “god of this world”, has used this tool to this day.
 Man wants to know and understand and know how to do everything.
 Think of what achievements man has achieved, even just over the past hundred years.
 If this trend continues, there will be even greater achievements in science.
 Soon we are going to have self-guided cars, which could not even be dreamed of a hundred years ago.
 Robots will perform operations in the hospital and stem cells can grow new members into the human body.
 As such development is progressing, mankind becomes more and more secularized and apostasy takes over.
 Only a small minority is interested in God’s truth and the will of God.

 Is the tree of life a real tree or a figurative expression of something?
 I incline strongly to the figurative expression.